WaterRower Club Rowing Machine Review

 • This window is used to help the user navigate through the monitor’s advanced functions

-There are 9 buttons on the monitor, which include 6 quick select (short cut) buttons and 3 navigation buttons.
+There are 9 buttons on the monitor, which include 6 quick select (shortcut) buttons and 3 navigation buttons.
 It’s powered by 4 AA batteries (included) and it’s not backlit, so you will need some light to view the monitor while rowing.

-You can link the S4 monitor to your computer (required cable not included) to utilize training programs, online racing, and upload your fitness data to analyze your workouts.
+You can link the S4 monitor to your computer (required cable not included) to utilize training programs, and online racing, and upload your fitness data to analyze your workouts.

 Popular S4 computer software includes We-Row (WaterRower’s own software), NetAthlon, UltraCoach, and Rowyo.